avinnitskiy/regex_russian_regions/README.md

 ## 2. Regex Solution
 To overcome the above issues, I created a simple function based on regex — `get_regional_id()`.
 It takes a raw vector of Russian regions as an input and produces corresponding vector of primary keys.
 It consists of two obligatory arguments:
 1. `russian_regions` — a vector input, that takes raw names of Russian regions from your data;
 2. `code` — a character/string, that indicates which primary key you want to get.
-Currently could be either "[ISO_3166_2](https://www.iso.org/obp/ui/#iso:code:3166:RU)", "[GOST_7_67](https://protect.gost.ru/document.aspx?control=7&id=129611)", "[OKATO](https://classifikators.ru/okato)", or "alphabetic_id".
+Currently could be either "[ISO_3166_2](https://www.iso.org/obp/ui/#iso:code:3166:RU)", "[GOST_7_67](https://protect.gost.ru/document.aspx?control=7&id=129611)", "[OKATO](https://classifikators.ru/okato)", or "constitution_id".
 The "GOST_7_67" is Latin 3-letter version.
-The "alphabetic_id" represents the order according to the Constitution (administrative-territorial, then alphabetical).
+The "constitution_id" represents the order according to the Constitution (administrative-territorial, then alphabetical).

 Quick illustration of functionality in R: